 - Suiton: Character and mechs can move onto and off lakes.
 They can use one additional combat card on lakes and place traps on them.

 - Ronin: Before combat with exactly one unit (no workers), gain 2 power.

-- Shinobi: Character and mech can move to any tile with a trap on it, possibly arming it.
+- Shinobi: The character and mechs can move to any tile with a trap on it, possibly arming it.

 Starting location/resources: food and oil, with direct access to metal and village.

-Starting power and Combat cards: no power an 2 combat cards.
+Starting power and Combat cards: no power and 2 combat cards.

 You will struggle with power.
-You start with none and you need it for production, so that is something to start working on (with enlisting, building an armory or with a corresponding top row action) immediatelly.
+You start with none and you need it for production, so that is something to start working on (with enlisting, building an armory, or with a corresponding top-row action) immediately.